 (1) In the event that a life threatening or hazardous situation is discovered or the FSR determines that the Premise qualifies as either a critical Load or critical care although currently not indicated as such, the DNP request will be Completed Unexecutable with the appropriate TX SET reason code.

-(2) NEC will process these types of field exceptions as follows:
+(2) MOU/EC will process these types of field exceptions as follows:

 (a) NEC shall not suspend or disconnect a retail Customer when such disconnection will cause a dangerous or life-threatening condition on that retail Customer’s Premise, without prior notice of reasonable length such that retail Customer can ameliorate the condition.
 The Retail Customer is responsible for notifying its designated CR if DNP to its facility will result in such a condition.